 Rote learning through repetition, drill and practice, remains to be the most popular method among teachers and learners alike to learn Japanese including kanji.
 It is also common for learners to combine several methods for learning kanji, which makes it difficult to investigate which method is the most effective for kanji acquisition.

-If you would like to kickstart or continue developing your Japanese language skills today, visit our Japanese language course page, book a trial lesson, or register for group online language classes with Asian Language School.
+If you would like to learn Japanese today, click HERE to enrol in an online Japanese language course or book a trial lesson with Asian Language School.